moeez8/library-app/README.md

 ### Backend Node Express HTTP Server

-- To run the backend server first navigate to the **"notts-library-backend"** directory, and then run **"npm run start"** in your terminal, if its your first time running the app, then you will need to run **"npm install** first, to install the node modules.
+- To run the backend server first navigate to the **"notts-library-backend"** directory, and then run **"npm run start"** in your terminal, if its your first time running the app, then you will need to run **"npm install"** first, to install the node modules.
+- The API can then be accessed via "**localhost:*5000*" in your browser or a HTTP / API client.

 ### React Frontend UI